chrisryan91/CheesyStore_PP5/TESTING.md

 #### Progress

 This User Story remains incomplete.
-During the research of other online stores, I saw that many featured chatbots, highlighting their usefulness.
+During the research of other online stores, I saw that many featured a chatbot, highlighting their usefulness.
 The potential for integrating the ChatGPT API into a web application caught my interest.
 However, due to the constraints of a submission deadline, there was insufficient time to implement this feature.
 Post-submission, the development of the chatbot integration will be a priority enhancement for the project.

 The API key is still stored in my env.py file so it is not pushed to GitHub.